 How to cite

 David Blayney Brown, ‘Diagram of the Quarterdeck of the ‘Victory’ with Positions of Nelson and Others at the Battle of Trafalgar 1805 by Joseph Mallord William Turner’, catalogue entry, March 2006, in David Blayney Brown (ed.), J.M.W.
-Turner: Sketchbooks, Drawings and Watercolours, December 2012, http://www
+Turner: Sketchbooks, Drawings and Watercolours, Tate Research Publication, December 2012, https://www